-- Homework is a key activity that helps participants to both revise learning material and to develop their own succinct set of resources, based on the Participant's Workbook. - Guided by the PowerPoint slide below, participants do the following homework task: use the workbook to develop your own resource: 'What do people with diabetes need to know?
+Homework is a key activity that helps participants to both revise learning material and to develop their own succinct set of resources, based on the Participant's Workbook.

+Using the PowerPoint slide below, set up the participants with a homework task: use the manual to develop your own resource: 'What do people with diabetes need to know?
 Cover all of the points shown on the checklist.'